Sequences of Bivariate Bicycle Codes from Covering Graphs: Conclusion

 We also use the idea of a section of a graph cover to define a weight-preserving-lift (co)chain map.
 When such a (co)chain map exists, we show it can be used to lift a weight $d$ base code logical operator to a weight $d$ cover code logical operator and therefore upper bound the distance of the cover code as $d_h \leq d$.
 This serves primarily as a useful numerical tool to rule out cover codes where the distance does not increase relative to the base code.

 We further show how to lift automorphisms that induce non-trivial logical actions from a base code to a cover code.
-The maps induced in homology by the lifting and projection chain maps are isomorphisms when $k_h = k$ and $h$ is odd, which implies that a complete logical basis of the base code will lift to a complete logical basis of the cover code.
+The maps induced in first degree homology by the lifting and projection chain maps are isomorphisms when $k_h = k$ and $h$ is odd, which implies that a logical basis of the base code will lift to a logical basis of the cover code.
 In this setting, where there is a notion of a consistent basis for the base and cover codes, we show that automorphisms of a base code not only lift to the cover code but that their logical action is preserved.

+Our theoretical results readily extend to qudit BB codes when replacing the condition that $h$ be odd with the more general condition that $h \neq 0 \text{ mod } p$, where $p$ is the characteristic of the underlying field.
+We apply them to a $[[24,4,4]]_3$ base code from \cite{Spencer2026quditldpc} and get a 2-cover $[[48,4,7]]_3$ code and a 3-cover $[[72,4,8]]_3$ code.
+We only performed a limited search for qudit codes as a proof of principle that our method extends to qudits.
+We leave a more extensive search for future work.

 This work raises several outstanding open questions.
-Our proof techniques for establishing bounds on $k$ and $d$ break down when $h$ is even as then the characteristic of $\bbF_2$ divides $h$ (see for example Lemma \ref{lem:PcomposeT}).
-While we have numerical evidence that all $h$-cover BB codes obey the conjectured bounds $k_h \geq k$ and $d \leq d_h \leq hd$ regardless of $h$, establishing this rigorously may require different tools from those employed here.
+Our proof techniques for establishing bounds on $d$ break down when $h = 0 \text{ mod } p$.
+While we have numerical evidence that all $h$-cover BB codes obey the conjectured bounds $d \leq d_h \leq hd$ regardless of $h$, establishing this rigorously may require different tools from those employed here.

+The weight 8 codes we found have, perhaps unsurprisingly, better parameters than the weight 6 codes.
+While the improvement in parameters is due in part to the increased check weight, it is likely that the non-locality of the checks also plays a role.
+Recent work develops a subsystem variant of BB codes that have weight 4 checks that are less local than the surface code but are not non-local, and so are easier to implement in practice \cite{liang2026topologicalsubsystembivariatebicycle}.
+These codes have worse parameters than the standard BB codes but better than those of the surface code, so a compelling research direction is to develop a robust theoretical understanding of the trade-offs between the code parameters and both the weight and the non-locality of the checks in BB codes.